-- Prior to the imposition of any discipline for non-academic reasons, including written warnings, probation, suspension, or dismissal from the School of Hospitality Management, a student shall be afforded: - a.
-Clear and actual notice by the school of charges that may result in discipline, including, where appropriate, the identification of persons who have made allegations against the student and the specific nature of the allegations. - b.
-An opportunity for the student to appear in person to respond to the allegations.
-Following the appearance by the student, a determination should be made as to whether reasonable grounds exist to validate the dismissal.
-A written statement of the dismissal and the reasons for imposition, including specific charges, witnesses, and applicable evidence, shall be presented to the student. - After the imposition of dismissal for non-academic reasons, a student may avail himself or herself of the following procedure: - a.
-If within 30 calendar days following the effective date of the dismissal, the student should request in writing to the dean of the School of Hospitality Management a hearing to challenge the dismissal.
+- 1. If a pattern of unprofessional behavior is identified and is limited to a specific course, the dean will inform the student of the program's intention to remove him/her from the course, the effective date of such removal, and the grade to be recorded for the course (i.e., W, I, or F).
+If the pattern of unprofessional behavior extends beyond a single course, the dean will inform the student of the school's intention to dismiss him/her from the program and the effective date of such dismissal. - 2.
+After the imposition of dismissal for non-academic reasons, the student may appeal by following this procedure: - a.
+Within 10 calendar days following the effective date of the dismissal, the student may request in writing to the dean of the School of Hospitality Management a hearing to challenge the dismissal.
 A prompt hearing will be scheduled.
-If the student fails to request a hearing within the 30 day time period, his or her rights pursuant to this procedure shall be deemed to be waived. - b.
-A hearing panel will be established once the Office of the Dean receives the written challenge of the dismissal.
-The hearing panel will be comprised of three persons not from the School of Hospitality Management: an individual represented by the Office of the Provost; a designee of the dean of the School of Hospitality Management; and an individual recommended by the associate provost for graduate studies at Widener University.
+If the student fails to request a hearing within the 10-day period, the student's rights pursuant to this procedure shall be deemed to be waived. - b.
+A hearing panel will be established once the Office of the Dean receives the student's written challenge of the dismissal.
+The hearing panel shall be comprised of three persons not from the School of Hospitality Management: an individual represented by the Office of the Provost, a designee of the dean of the School of Hospitality Management, and an individual recommended by the associate provost for graduate studies.
 The panel will be named by the dean of the School of Hospitality Management and will elect its own chair.
+The hearing panel shall have the right to adopt, reject, or modify the dismissal that has been imposed.

+c.
+At the hearing, the student will have the following rights:
-The hearing panel has the right to adopt, reject, or modify the dismissal that has been imposed. - c.
-At the hearing, the student will have the following rights: - The right to have an advisor appear at the hearing.
-The advisor may be a faculty member, attorney, or any other person.
-The student must identify his or her advisor at least five days prior to the hearing. - The right to hear all adverse evidence, present his or her defense, present written evidence, and call and cross-examine witnesses. - The right to examine his or her file prior to or at the hearing. - d.
-The proceedings of the hearing will be recorded.

-- e.
-After the hearing, the panel members shall reach a decision by a simple majority vote based on the record at the hearing. - f The panel must establish the appropriateness of the dismissal penalty based on the evidence presented.
-The panel can adopt, reject, or modify the dismissal that has been imposed by school and determine the discipline to be applied if other than dismissal.
+- Right to have an advisor appear at the hearing.
+The advisor may be a faculty advocate.
+The student must identify his or her advocate at least five days prior to the hearing. - Right to hear all adverse evidence, to present his/her defense, to present written evidence, and to call and cross-examine witnesses. - Right to examine his/her file prior to or at the hearing. - d.
+The proceedings of the hearing shall be recorded. - e.
+After the hearing, the panel members shall reach a decision by a simple majority vote based on the record at the hearing. - f.
+The panel must establish the appropriateness of the dismissal penalty based on the evidence presented.
+The panel can adopt, reject, or modify the dismissal that has been imposed by the school and determine the discipline to be applied if other than dismissal.
 This could include reinstatement to the program. - g.
-The panel will notify the student in writing of its decision and provide the student with a statement of the reasons for the decision. - h.
-The decision of the panel in these matters is final. - The foregoing procedures will constitute the sole and exclusive remedy by which a student may challenge the imposition of a dismissal based on non-academic reasons. - Readmission will be based on the student's ability to demonstrate resolution of the problem that led to dismissal.
+The panel shall notify the student in writing of its decision and provide the student with a statement of the reasons for the decision. - h.
+The decision of the panel in these matters is final. - 3.
+The foregoing procedures shall constitute the sole and exclusive remedy by which a student may challenge the imposition of a dismissal based on non-academic reasons. - 4.
+Readmission will be based on the student's ability to demonstrate resolution of the problem that led to dismissal.